 Nearly four months ago, I had a baby!
 With a six and eight-year-old already making my husband’s and my life interesting, we were excited…and a little nervous to meet the fifth member of our family.
 Here we are several months down the road, and our growing family is doing great.
 I wasn’t so sure how my growing body would fare, though!
+This is how I lost 40 pounds of pregnancy weight gain…without dieting.

-The Journey of Losing Pregnancy Weight
+The Journey of Losing Weight After Pregnancy

 I wanted to tell you about this because, even if you’ve never been pregnant, the principles I adhere to when it comes to weight loss, or simply maintaining an optimal weight, apply to everyone!
 Any postpartum weight loss plan is really just a weight loss plan.
 Sure, there are a couple of considerations new moms have to take into account, but all-in-all, the basic rules apply to everyone – at least to get the ball rolling.